Department of Defense Police Job Information

 Education And Skill Requirements

-Each individual branch of the military sets its own requirements, though these requirements are largely universal.
+Each branch of the military sets its own requirements, though these requirements are largely universal.
 A college education is not required, but college graduates may be employed at a higher rate of pay.
 All candidates must be high school graduates.

 Preference is generally given to military veterans.
 Those with prior law enforcement experience may be given preferential consideration, also.